 LGBTQ Counselling at MindOut is a counselling service based in Brighton, which is run by and for LGBTQ communities.
 Our service is impartial, independent and non-judgemental.

 We are currently offering an online and telephone counselling service so that people can access counselling during the COVID-19 crisis.
-Do complete an application form if this is something you are interested in.
+This is limited to applicants local to Brighton, Sussex and surrounding areas, unfortunately we are unable to offer a national service.
+Do complete an application form if you would like to access counselling.
 There may be a short wait for an assessment and to be matched with a counsellor.
 We hope to resume face to face counselling as soon as it is safe to do so.

 To apply for Counselling you can download the application form here.